hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 which is mapped to the elements between the head and tail (inclusive) of the Ringbuffer.
 For details, see the [Ringbuffer section](https://docs.hazelcast.com/hazelcast/latest/data-structures/ringbuffer) in the Hazelcast Reference Manual.

+`filter` argument is provided for to only select items that need to be read.
+If the filter is not provided, all items will be read.
+Otherwise, only items where the filter function returns true are returned.
+Using  filters is a good way to prevent getting items that are of no value to the receiver.
+This reduces the amount of IO and the number of operations being executed, and can result in a significant performance improvement.
+Note that, filtering logic must be defined on the server-side.

 A Ringbuffer usage example is shown below.

 ```javascript